ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Padding:
 : When timestamp padding is required, implementations MUST pad the most significant bits (left-most) bits with zeros.
-An example is padding the most significant, left-most bits of a Unix timestamp with zeros to fill out the 48 bit timestamp in UUIDv7.
+An example is padding the most significant, left-most bits of a Unix timestamp with zeroes to fill out the 48 bit timestamp in UUIDv7.
 An alternative is to pad the most significant, left-most bits with the number of 32 bit Unix timestamp roll-overs after 2038-01-19.

 Truncating: